Boehringer-Ingelheim/BPrinStratTTE/README.md

   Rubin (1997) is adapted to a specific clinical trial setting with a time-to-event endpoint and the intercurrent event only occuring in the treated group.
+- For recent reviews of applications to clinical trials see Lipkovich et al. (2022) and Bornkamp et al. (2021).

 <!-- <font size="3"> -->
 References: <br>